Benjamin Harrison: Historical reputation and memorials

+Many have praised Harrison's commitment to the voting rights of African Americans, his work ethic, and his integrity, but scholars and historians generally rank him and other post-Reconstruction era presidents as average, due in part to not having served during a major war.

 Harrison was memorialized on several postage stamps.
 The first was a 13-cent stamp issued on November 18, 1902, with his engraved likeness modeled after a photo his widow provided.
 In all Harrison has been honored on six U.S. postage stamps, more than most other U.S. presidents.
 He also was featured on the five-dollar National Bank Notes from the third charter period, beginning in 1902.
 In 2012, a dollar coin with his image, part of the Presidential $1 Coin Program, was issued.

 In 1908, the people of Indianapolis erected the Benjamin Harrison memorial statue, created by Charles Niehaus and Henry Bacon, in honor of Harrison's lifetime achievements as military leader, U.S. senator, and president.
 The statue is on the south edge of University Park, facing the Birch Bayh Federal Building and United States Courthouse across New York Avenue.

 In 1951, Harrison's home was opened to the public as a library and museum.
 It had been used as a dormitory for a music school from 1937 to 1950.
 The house was designated a National Historic Landmark in 1964.

 Theodore Roosevelt dedicated Fort Benjamin Harrison in Harrison's honor in 1906.
 It is in Lawrence, Indiana, a northeastern suburb of Indianapolis.
 The federal government decommissioned Fort Harrison in 1991 and transferred 1,700 of its 2,500 acres to Indiana's state government in 1995 to establish Fort Harrison State Park.
-The site has been redeveloped to include residential neighborhoods and a golf course.

 In 1931, Franklin Hall at Miami University, Harrison's alma mater, was renamed Harrison Hall.
 It was replaced by a new building of the same name in 1960 and houses the college's political science department.
 In 1966, Purdue University opened Harrison Hall, an eight-floor, 400-room residence hall.
 Harrison served as a Purdue University Trustee for the last six years of his life.